mramonlopez/antelope-sdk-cpp/Readme.md

 }
 ```

 ### Android

-- In AndroidManifest.xml, add this in activity section:
+#### Step 1
+For Android, to register a custom scheme, we need to add the following code snippet to the AndroidManifest.xml file in our project:
 ```XML
 <intent-filter android:label="Signing Request Example">
     <action android:name="android.intent.action.VIEW" />